CiscoDevNet/subscriber-awareness/README.md

 ## REST Calls
-Here are the basic REST calls of the project.
+Here are the basic REST calls used for the project.
 * **Add new subscriber basic information**

   ```